nkitan/Storechain/README.md

 # Storechain

-C++ blockchain implementation to store user defined objects A block in storechain is called a unit.
-A unit is made up of multiple transactions called atoms.
+C++ blockchain implementation to store user defined objects.
+A block in storechain is called a unit and a single unit is made up of multiple transactions called atoms.

 ## Usage
 ### Defining stored class